 - Debt coverage ratio more than 1.10.

-- Occupancy rate more than the break even rate.
+- Occupancy rate better than break even.

 - Taxes and insurance must remain current.